 Next on the list of the Klaviyo alternatives is Bronto.
 This popular B2C email service provider is mostly used by medium to large enterprises.

 It has all the major features that marketers need to operate a high volume email channel.
 This includes an email editor, customer segments, drip campaigns, analytics, and an API to create trigger campaigns.
 Overall, these features are relatively easy to use and reliable.

 In addition, the system generally does a good job with deliverability, and it also has geolocation abilities to send targeted emails, even though you’re not collecting the data.
 I would also love to mention the Magento extension for easy integration that they offer, as well as the advanced segmentation (both static and dynamic).
 Bronto offers workflows and automation, and it includes transactional emails.

-Workflow and segmentation abilities are some of the best of the industry with some seriously advanced rules that you can set up for even the most intriguing of micro-segments.
+This is probably one of the best Klaviyo alternatives.
+Why am I saying this?
+Because workflow and segmentation abilities are some of the best in the industry with some seriously advanced rules that you can set up for even the most intriguing of micro-segments.

 Cons of using Bronto

 Yeah, I know I just said that this is probably one of the best Klaviyo alternatives, but it actually has some disadvantages.
 The interface is a little clunky, not extremely intuitive.
 You can’t get the actual pricing without spending a lot of time on the phone with the sales reps.
 And you can appear to be out of budget as there can be many add-ons (don’t say I didn’t warn you) that don’t seem to be included in the base price.